 1. Professional awareness and commitment to a future career

 Previous experience of health or social care is desirable but not essential.
 You should have a good understanding of the knowledge, concept and skills of the subject area and the capacity to articulate your understanding.
 If you have future work experience planned, you can mention this within your online interview.

-Success on this course depends on you being able to commit to the academic and professional demands required and for this reason you should be able to clearly demonstrate an understanding of the academic rigours of this course and how you will, for example, ensure that assessment deadlines are met.
+Success on this course depends on you being able to commit to the academic and professional challenges required and for this reason you should be able to clearly demonstrate an understanding of the academic rigours of this course and how you will, for example, ensure that competing priorities are managed effectively.

 There is a requirement for all successful applicants to provide evidence that those who are entering into their chosen profession meet the appropriate PRSB requirements for safe and effective practice.
 Therefore, all successful applicants will be asked to declare that they are of ‘good health and good character’.
 This will be obtained via completion of relevant DBS checks and satisfactory Occupational Health clearance to the programme induction period.